leaf-ai/studio-go-runner/docs/ci.md

 aa54c2bc1229: Waiting
 ```

-The next section instructions, give a summary of what needs to be done in order to use the docker.io service, or local docker registry to provision an image repository that auto-builds builder images from the studio go runner project and pushes these to the docker.io image registra.
+The next section instructions, give a summary of what needs to be done in order to use the docker hub service, or local docker registry to provision an image repository that auto-builds builder images from the studio go runner project and pushes these to the docker hub image registra.
 The second section covers use cases for secured environment, along with developer workstations and laptops.

-## Internet based register build images
+## Internet based registra build images

-The first step is to create or login to an account on docker.io.
-When creating an account on docker.io it is best to ensure before starting that you have a browser window open to github.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories.
+The first step is to create or login to an account on hub.docker.com.
+When creating an account it is best to ensure before starting that you have a browser window open to github.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories.
 As you create the account on you can choose to link it automatically to github granting application access from docker to your github authorized applications.
 This is needed in order that docker can poll your projects for any pushed git commit changes in order to trigger image building.

-Having logged in you can now create a repository using the label at the top right corner of your web page underneath the account related drop down menu.
+Having logged in you can now create a repository using the "Create Repository +" button at the top right corner of your web page underneath the account related drop down menu.

 The first screen will allow you to specify that you wish to create an image repository and assign it a name, also set the visibility to public, and to 'Link to a GitHub Repository Push', this indicates that any push of a commit or tag will result in a container build being triggered.